Cardiac Enzyme Studies

 Cardiac enzyme studies measure the

 levels of enzymes and proteins that are linked with injury of the heart muscle.
-These include the enzymes creatine phosphokinase (CPK) and creatine kinase (CK), and
+These include the enzyme creatine kinase (CK), and

 the proteins troponin I (TnI) and troponin T (TnT).
 Low levels

 of these enzymes and proteins are normally found in your blood, but if your